What Is 3D Urban Architecture Design Software?

 Pros

-- Generates high-fidelity 3D models from simple text or images for rapid prototyping
+- Generates high-fidelity 3D models from text or images with PBR materials in seconds

 Cons